A Word from the General Chair

 DoD Joint Artificial Intelligence Center

-Dr. Bastian serves as Senior Data Scientist and Artificial Intelligence (AI) Engineer at the Department of Defense (DoD) Joint Artificial Intelligence Center.
-He provides technical advisement for AI research, design conceptualization, prototyping, systems architecture, product development, and software deployment, leading to the operationalization of AI-enabled products and technologies to solve novel, complex problems that span the DoD.
+Dr. Bastian serves as the Chief of Data Science and Artificial Intelligence (AI) Engineering at the Department of Defense (DoD) Joint Artificial Intelligence Center (JAIC).
+He provides leadership, strategic direction and oversight of data science and AI engineering functions and activities across the JAIC, as well as technical advisement and expertise to the JAIC’s Mission Initiatives.
+His team of data scientists, machine learning engineers, and AI scientists conducts AI problem framing, solution design conceptualization, prototyping, and systems architecture integration in support of AI product development and deployment, leading to the operationalization of AI-enabled products and capabilities to solve novel, complex problems that span the DoD.
 Dr. Bastian previously served as Operations Research Scientist and Assistant Professor at the Army Cyber Institute (ACI) at the U.S. Military Academy, where he led cyber research efforts within the Intelligent Cyber-Systems and Analytics Research Laboratory.
 Prior to the ACI, Dr. Bastian served as Analytics Officer in the Health Services Division at the U.S. Army Human Resources Command, leading the development and maintenance of complex databases, business intelligence tools, algorithms and data engineering processes to support Army Medical Department Officer manpower analysis and planning.
 He holds a Ph.D. degree in Industrial Engineering and Operations Research from the Pennsylvania State University, M.Eng. degree in Industrial Engineering from Penn State, M.S. degree in Econometrics and Operations Research from Maastricht University, and B.S. degree in Engineering Management (electrical engineering) with honors from the U.S. Military Academy at West Point.

 Analytics, Strategy & Execution